iwasz/website-docs/docs/gp8-stopwatch/usb-drivers.md

 nav_order: 4
 ---
 # Windows
-Windows versions prior to Windows 10 require a driver to be installed.
+Windows versions prior to Windows 10 require a driver installation.
 You can find it in [this link](https://www.st.com/en/development-tools/stsw-stm32102.html).
-Unfortunately an email address is required in the process.
+Unfortunately, an email address is required in the process.

 ![Download the driver](01-con-driver-web.png)